RossBencina/Fractorp/docs/implementing-tutorial/04-default-behavior.cpp.md

 It works.

-To finish for today, here's a re-write of the `SelfDestructor` from [part 2](02-raw-actors.cpp.md):
+I'll leave you with a re-write of the `SelfDestructor` idea from [part 2](02-raw-actors.cpp.md):

 ```c++